Finding & Treating The Fundamental Cause of Orthodontic Issues – Cranial Structure

 Our tongue kept playing with the gelatin placed on ‘The Spot’.
 It was sticky and thick enough that it took quite a bit of time for the tongue to fully dissolve the gelatin.
 We applied gelatin twice a day, after breakfast and before bedtime.
 Slowly the tongue spent more and more time on the roofs of our mouths playing with and looking for the gelatin.
 It took the children about 4 weeks to retrain their tongue, and it took me about 6 weeks.
 The ‘gelatin’ we used is this strip paste, but I can’t recommend it.
-By the time I realized that the ingredient list is totally skeptical, we were already done using it.
-If I could do it over again, I would try to come up with a homemade gelatin-based recipe.
+By the time I realized that the ingredient list is totally skeptical (Aliphatic hydrocarbon mixture, sodium carboxymethyl cellulose, carbohydrate mixture, and labelled for external use only), we were already done using it.
+If I could do it over again, I would try to come up with a homemade, sticky gelatin-based recipe.

 Buteyko Breathing Exercise – Steps